shorebirdtech/docs/docs/troubleshooting.md

 You may need to run this as an administrator, and you will need to restart your terminal after running this command.

+## My iOS build number increments when I try to make a release or patch

+This is likely because you are providing an export options .plist file that sets `manageAppVersionAndBuildNumber` to true.
+This is incompatible with Shorebird because Shorebird requires that you maintain control over your app's version and build numbers in order to target patches at specific releases.
+You can fix this problem by either setting `manageAppVersionAndBuildNumber` to false or removing the value from your export options .plist file.

 ## Have a problem that's not addressed here?

 We're happy to help on [Discord](https://discord.gg/shorebird)!